aniket-work/How-I-Built-an-AI-Powered-Radiology-Analyze/README.md

 ![Design Diagram](design_docs/design.png)

-# Tutorial: My Building of Event Planning Agent
+# Tutorial: How I Built an AI-Powered Radiology Analyze

 ## Prerequisites
 - Python installed on your system.